March 29 in Indianapolis hockey history

 1987: The Checkers’ last regular season home win is a 6-4 victory over Fort Wayne at MSA.
 Peter Laviolette and Todd Bjorkstrand each score twice, Ron Handy and Bob Lakso each add a goal and an assist.
 It’s Handy’s 53rd goal of the season.
 Mike Zanier bounces back from a 14-0 loss to make 33 saves.

 1995: Craig Fisher has a hat trick, and Colin Miller assists on three goals in a 7-5 win at Fort Wayne.
 Hugo Belanger has two goals and an assist.
 Tom Tilley and Jeff Buchanan also score.

 1996: Ravil Gusmanov scores his first goal with the Ice and adds two assists.
 Kip Miller has the same line in a 6-1 win over Michigan in Kalamazoo.

 2003: The Ice rout Amarillo 8-4 on the road to clinch their first-round playoff series 3-1.
 Bernie John tallies five assists and Jason Baird tallies the game-winner.

 Happy birthday to …

 Kevin Quick: Fuel defenseman for part of the 2015-16 season.
 He had a goal and 12 assists in 37 games in Indy.
 He was traded to South Carolina midway through the season, and finished the year in Britain.
 Quick came to the Fuel after playing seven full pro seasons, primarily in the AHL with Norfolk and Rockford.
-He also has layed for Augusta, Elmira, Florida and South Carolina in the ECHL, and six games for the NHL’s Tampa Bay Lightning.
+He also has played for Augusta, Elmira, Florida and South Carolina in the ECHL, and six games for the NHL’s Tampa Bay Lightning.
+He retired after the 2015-16 seaason.
 Quick also has played parts of two seasons in Britain.
-A native of Buffalo, N.Y., he is 28.
+A native of Buffalo, N.Y., he is 29.